burnash/gspread/docs/oauth2.rst

 Custom Credentials Objects
 --------------------------

-If you have another method of authenicating you can easily hack a custom credentials object.
+If you have another method of authenticating you can easily hack a custom credentials object.

 ::